 So what about dried rosehips and rosehip powder?
 They should contain high levels of vitamin C, right?
 Well, fresh rosehips are a great source of vitamin C and antioxidants which is why I love making a tincture from wild harvested rosehips in the fall that I add to my diet in the winter for a boost in vitamins and heart healthy components.
 But do these components survive the drying process?

-Unfortunately when the rosehips are dried, the vitamin C content does not survive and quickly degrades.
+Unfortunately when the rosehips are dried and powdered, the vitamin C content does not survive and quickly degrades.
 Why are you so fragile vitamin C?
 Alas.
 But the good news is rosehip powder still has some beneficial properties.
 Taken orally, rosehip has shown to have anti-inflammatory properties.
 There aren't many studies out there about the topical application of rosehip powder, but I think it is safe to assume that the anti-inflammatory properties demonstrated when used orally most likely translate to topical application.
 Rosehip powder does make a great mechanical exfoliator, so using it in a scrub or mask is not a bad idea!

 So how can you take advantage of the high vitamin C content in fresh rosehips?
 Try making a tincture, tea or jam from the fresh berries.
 Rosehips can be harvested from most rose species, as long as they are grown in clean soil (I would avoid rose bushes planted in the city since city soil often contains lead).
 The best time to harvest rosehips in in the fall, right after the first frost since that is when vitamin C content is the highest!
 It's also worth noting this study that showed taking rosehips orally helped reduce wrinkles.
 Sounds too good to be true, but hey, worth a try!